dmitryanton68/system_theory_for_SNN/README.md

 - in the second stage, the synaptic group _S4_ was trained according to the combined Hebbian rule _‘STDP + all-LTD’_ (_Model_STDP+all-LTD_ _ _(weights_plane+compression).ipynb_ file).

 ***
-The result of network training is the distribution of synaptic weights.
 The weight distribution of _S4_ group allows a clear visual representation on the graph:
 ![initial weight distribution](initial_weight_distribution.svg)

 In the experiments, excitatory neurons of the third layer, according to the _‘STDP + all-LTD’_ rule, were divided into 3 subsets, each of which was respon-sible for classifying one of the 3 classes of data (the subset number coincided with the class number).
 The synapses of _S4_ group are associated to the three 10-element subsets (10 × 3 = 30) of the third layer excitatory neurons.